syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ```

 This command will create a cluster on the specified Kubernetes version and
 update your local `.kube/config` with the credentials to access the cluster.
-We
+You
 are also providing `kind` with a config file to simplify accessing the services
 running in the cluster.